IEkAdN/hoge/README.md

 + `tmp/`

     Directory including intermediate files.
-This directory is output only when you specify `i--no_clean`.
+This directory is output only when you specify `--no_clean`.